simonambridge/SparkSensorData/README.md

 Nothing happens until the receiver starts taking data from the port.

-Start the Spark streaming job to stream from the port:
+So we need to start the Spark streaming job to stream from the port into Spark:
 ```
 dse spark-submit --class SparkIngest ./target/scala-2.10/sparkportstream_2.10-1.0.jar 127.0.0.1 127.0.0.1 9999
 ```